swayf/grako/README.rst

         Match ``e`` one or more times.

     ``&e``
         Positive lookahead.
-Try parsing ``e``, but do not consume any inpu.
+Try parsing ``e``, but do not consume any input.

     ``!e``
         Negative lookahead.
-Try parsing ``e`` and fail if the parse succeeds, and do not consume any input in any case.
+Try parsing ``e`` and fail if the parse succeeds.
+        Do not consume any input whichever the outcome.

     ``'text'`` or ``"text"``
         Match the text within the quotation marks.

     ``?/<regexp>/?``
         Match the Python_ regular expression ``<regexp>`` at the current text position.
-Unlike others, these matches do not advance over whitespace or comments.
-For that, place the ``regexp`` as the only term in their own rule.
+Unlike other expressions, this one does not advance over whitespace or comments.
+For that, place the ``regexp`` as the only term in its own rule.

     ``rulename``
         Invoke the rule named ``rulename``.
-Note that rules that begin with an uppercase first character don't advance the input over whitespace and comments.
+To help with lexical aspects of grammars, rules with names that begin with an uppercase letter will not advance the input over whitespace and comments.

     ``()``
         The empty expression.
 Match nothing.